 Note 7: This is a combination of warming spices that can be found with the other spices in the grocery store, or you can make your own pumpkin pie spice!

-Nutrition: The Nutrition information does not include the optional cream cheese frosting.
+Nutrition Note: The Nutrition information does not include the optional cream cheese frosting.
 With the frosting, one serving of this cake is 226 calories.

-Storage: To store the Healthy Pumpkin Cake, cool it completely before slicing into bars.
+Storage: To store Healthy Pumpkin Cake, cool it completely before slicing into bars.
 For freezing, wrap each unfrosted bar in plastic wrap and place all the wrapped bars in a large freezer bag.
 Frosted bars don’t freeze as well due to the high dairy content of the cream cheese frosting, so it’s best to freeze them unfrosted.
 To thaw, set the bars out at room temperature or use the microwave.

 Nutrition